microsoft/cordova-simulate/README.md

 * **simhostui** - the directory containing the UI specific files of the simulation host.
 Defaults to the bundled simulation host files, found in `src/sim-host/ui`.
 * **livereload** - A boolean.
 Set to false to disable live reload.
 Defaults to true.
 * **forceprepare** - A boolean.
 Set to true to force a `cordova prepare` whenever a file changes during live reload.
 If this is false, the server attempts to simply copy the changed file to the platform rather than doing a `cordova prepare`.
 Ignored if live reload is disabled.
 Defaults to false.
-* **xhrproxy** - Boolean indicating if a XHR should go through the server proxy.
+* **corsproxy** - Boolean indicating if XMLHttpRequest is proxied through the simulate server.
+This is useful for working around CORS issues at development time.
 Defaults to true.

 # What it does